leoneifler/ChvatalIP/README.md

 ## Solving Mixed Integer Programs Exactly

 Exact SCIP is the exact rational variant of SCIP.
 A version that supports automatic certificate generation is available on the [SCIP website](http://scip.zib.de/#exact).
 It interfaces [QSopt_Ex](http://www.dii.uchile.cl/~daespino/ESolver_doc/main.html) as an exact rational LP solver.
+The correctness of exact SCIP can be verified using [VIPR](https://github.com/ambros-gleixner/VIPR), an independant certificate format for integer programming results.

 ## An Input checker for VIPR certificates for Chvàtal's Conjecture